loomio/loomio-coop-handbook/coordination.md

 As a worker-owned cooperative committed to decentralising decision-making, Loomio does not have a traditional managerial hierarchy.
 However, a big picture perspective of how all the parts of the organisation and different work areas fit together, and how they intersect with the budget and longer term strategy, is essential to operational effectiveness and overall success of our mission.
 At Loomio, this role is called a Coordinator.

-Our guiding principle for coordination is "dynamic hierarchies by consent".
+Our guiding principle for coordination is **"dynamic hierarchies by consent"**.

-"Hierarchies", because we mandate certain people and roles with certain power and responsibility, to perform functions the co-op decides are needed.
+**"Hierarchies"**, because we mandate certain people and roles with certain power and responsibility, to perform functions the co-op decides are needed.
 It’s plural because there is no one hierarchy, but multiple ones we create to suit specific purposes.

-"Dynamic", because these roles and internal structures are constantly evolving.
+**"Dynamic"**, because these roles and internal structures are constantly evolving.
 We adapt them to meet the co-op’s needs responsively.
 Individuals rotate in and out of roles regularly.
 Internal structures are always up for discussion.
 We review all roles at least quarterly (although they may change less frequently).

-"Consent", because ultimately all mandate and power traces back to the co-op membership - in others words, all of us together.
+**"Consent"**, because ultimately all mandate and power traces back to the co-op membership - in others words, all of us together.

 A coordinator is not a "boss" or “manager” in the familiar sense.
 The role carries no more inherent authority than any other in the co-op.
 It’s simply focused in a different way, on synthesis, the spaces between, the overall picture, and the intersections of governance, planning, and execution.